redis/redis-doc/topics/persistence.md

 Running the script is as simple as `./aof_backup.sh mybackup.tar.gz`.

-Following is a low level description of the script works:
+Following is a description of the script works:

 1. Verify the server isn't performing a rewrite.
 2. Create hard links to files in the `appenddirname` directory.